Biography of Paul Cezanne

 Cezanne finally married Hortense in 1886, by which stage he had lost his romantic feelings for her.
 The two appear to have become hitched for the good of their son.

 Cezanne and Hortense became estranged in the 1890s.
-By that time Cezanne had produced 29 portraits of Hortense.
-He cut her out of his will, leaving his entire estate to his son.
+By that time Cezanne had produced 29 portraits of Hortense-which suggests that he had genuine affection for her.
+But he later cut Hortense out of his will, leaving his entire estate to his son.

 1886: Zola’s L’Oeuvre